gagliardetto/solana-go/README.md

 # Solana library for Go

-Go library to interface with Solana nodes's JSON-RPC interface, Solana's SPL tokens and the [https://dex.projectserum.com](Serum DEX) instructions.
+Go library to interface with Solana nodes's JSON-RPC interface, Solana's SPL tokens and the [Serum DEX](https://dex.projectserum.com) instructions.
 More contracts to come.

 ## Installation